Log analysis on WeChat mini-programs

 Log sources can generally be divided into:

-WeChat Mini Program system logs: Usually triggered during page route jumps or component lifecycle changes, displayed in blue text in vConsole.
+WeChat mini-program system logs: Usually triggered during page routing jumps or component lifecycle changes, displayed in blue text in vConsole.

-xr-frame logs: Printed by the official rendering framework, with log content starting with
+xr-frame logs: Printed by the official rendering framework, log content starts with

 [xr-frame].User-defined logs: Printed by developers through standard interfaces like

-console.log().Mini Program framework error logs: Thrown by the WeChat underlying system, with content starting with
+console.log().Mini-program framework error logs: Thrown by the WeChat underlying layer, content starts with

-MiniProgramError.Mega Mini Program plugin logs: Printed internally by the Mega Mini Program plugin, with log content starting with a class name wrapped in square brackets (e.g., [MegaTracker]), currently mainly output when exceptions are caught.
+MiniProgramError.Mega mini-program plugin logs: Printed internally by the Mega mini-program plugin, log content starts with class names enclosed in brackets (such as [MegaTracker]), currently mainly output when catching exceptions.

 Example 1:

-The first part in blue is the system log, showing the page route and loading status.
+The first part in blue is the system log, showing page routing and loading status.

 The second part starts with

-[xr-frame], displaying the lifecycle information of the rendering framework.The third part is the developer's custom output.
+[xr-frame], showing the rendering framework's lifecycle information.The third part is developer-defined output.

 Example 2: